Zero Turn Mower Buyer’s Guide: Introduction

 - Stand-on mowers use two levers and are used by professional contractors.
 They are highly maneuverable and used for production mowing.

 Styles: Mid-Deck, Front Deck.
-Mid-deck mowers are the most common and you sit over the deck.
-A front deck mower is where the deck sticks out the front of the mower.
+Mid-deck mowers are the most common in the U.S. and you sit over the deck.
+A front deck mower is the most common in Europe where the deck sticks out the front of the mower.
 The front deck mower is highly maneuverable and gives you the highest quality of cut.
+(Commercial users like the mid-mount mowers because you can fit more of them on a trailer than you can front deck machines)

 Zero Turn Mower Buyer’s Guide: Sizing Your Mower Deck:

-- Use the chart below to give you an idea of what size to get.
+Use the chart below to give you an idea of what size to get.
 I do suggest going with a smaller deck if you want the best cut possible but do not go less than 42 inches with a zero-turn.
-Bigger is not always better when figuring out what size deck you can use on your yard.
-If you have 2 acres or less, decks over 48 inches will cut larger areas quickly but they don’t cut as evenly from side to side as a 42 or 46 inch deck.
+I also suggest staying away from decks larger than 61 inches.
+Bigger decks may cut larger areas quickly but they will scalp and gouge most lawns.

 - 52″-54″ Decks.
 If you have the room between your obstructions or have large open areas to mow a 50-54 inch deck will save you 30-40% time over a 42 inch.
-The wheelbase is typically wider than a 42 inch ZTR so it can handle slight to moderate slopes better.
-Economy models tend to “flop” around so the cut will not be as good as a smaller deck.
+The wheelbase is typically wider than a 42-inch ZTR so it can handle slight to moderate slopes better.
+Economy model decks tend to “flop” around so the cut will not be as good as a smaller deck.
 The estate and semi-pro models will cut well.

-- Slopes steeper than 15 degrees will have to be mowed with a walk behind or string trimmer.
+Summary: Slopes steeper than 15 degrees will have to be mowed with a walk-behind or string trimmer.

 Up to 1 Acre = 42” Deck